rohitsupekar/rohitsupekar.github.io/index.md

 author_profile: true
 ---

-I enjoy building machine learning models with mathematical rigour for engineering and business applications.
+I enjoy building machine learning models with mathematical rigor for engineering and business applications.

 I currently work as a Full-Stack Senior Data Scientist at The New York Times.
 I develop and deploy real-time machine learning (ML) models for subscription-related problems, such as serving a paywall at optimal moments or personalizing messages to drive subscriptions.